Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games over the last 10 matchups when favored by bookmakers, the Braves have a record of 3-6.

-- In their last 10 games with a total, the Braves and their opponents have failed to hit the over seven times.
+- When it comes to the over/under, the Braves and their foes are 2-6-2 in their previous 10 contests.

-- The Braves have won two of their last seven games against the spread.
-Atlanta games have gone under the total three straight times, and the average total in this streak was 8.8 runs.
+- The Braves have compiled a 2-5-0 record against the runline over their previous 10 contests (bookmakers set runlines in seven of those contests).
+Atlanta games have gone under the set point total four straight times, and the average total during this span was 8.8 runs.

 Discover More About This Game